From Pressure to Power

 As her career grows, so does a community who honors connection, love and growth.

-Why Blue Figures?
+Why Royal Blue Figures?

-Jonarra’s most current work titled “The Human Current” is a commentary on the psychological and societal affects of erasure within our communities.
 These works compellingly explore the emotional landscape of self-discovery and the rebuilding of connections, acknowledging centuries of cultural and linguistic destruction that have fractured community ties to ancestral lands.
 Drawing from her personal journey as a Black woman shaped by multigenerational erasure in the U.S., Jonarra investigates the intricate dance between individual identity and collective relationships, illuminating equitable pathways to healing for marginalized communities.
 Her deliberate choice to transcend direct racial depiction in this series powerfully conveys her conviction that our shared human experience is the bedrock for universal rights and opportunities.
 As she eloquently puts it, "When I paint these people in blue, I think it's so beautiful that the skin color is the least important and the soul of the people really shine through," guiding the viewer to perceive the inherent and fluid connections that bind all humanity.

 She believes that art has the power to transcend language and connect people from all walks of life.